Chubby Parker

-Frederick R. "Chubby" Parker (1876–1940) was an American old-time and folk musician and early radio entertainer.
+Frederick R. "Chubby" Parker (October 23, 1876 - August 25, 1940) was an American old-time and folk musician and early radio entertainer.

 Background

-Parker was born in Lafayette, Indiana in 1876.
+Parker was born in Lafayette, Indiana on October 23, 1876.
 His grandparents were from Kentucky, and his father was the deputy treasurer of Tippecanoe County, Indiana.
 Parker graduated from Purdue University in 1898 with a degree in electrical engineering.
 He worked for a circus, and then moved to Chicago where he worked as a patent attorney, inventor, and electrician.

 Music career

 In 1925 Parker began appearing frequently on the National Barn Dance program of Chicago radio station WLS.
-Parker played the banjo and sang old-time and minstrel songs in his high-pitched, clear voice.
+Parker played the banjo, whistled, and sang old-time and minstrel songs in his high-pitched, clear voice.
 The far reach of WLS made Parker a household name throughout the Midwest.
 During a single week in February 1927, he received 2,852 pieces of fan mail, which was believed to be a world record.